rajdeepawsm/PathfinderVisualizer/README.md

 How to find the shortest path:-

-1. Run the pyhton file.
+1. Run the python(main.py) file.
 A pygame window will appear.
 2. Thw source cell is always (0,0).
 3. You can draw obstructions/walls using left muoseclick button.
 4. Press the space bar for the algorithm to search.